retroj/mowedline-manual/configuration.md

     another widget and give it flex 2, that makes a total flex of 3, our first widget get's 1/3, and the new widget gets 2/3.

+    A flex value of `0` or less is the same as a value of #f.

  * name

     Every widget must have a unique name.